ollyrowe/react-app-template/README.md

 ## Getting Started

-To get started, simply fork this repository and following the steps below.
+To get started, simply click 'Use this template' or fork this repository and following the steps below.

 ## Installation